-Ecology maintains overall responsibility and approval authority for the activities outlined in this plan in accordance with MTCA requirements.
-Ecology conducts public comment periods as required by MTCA, which include reviewing comments and making decisions, preparing a Responsiveness Summary if comments are received, and revising documents if Ecology review and public comments recommend substantive changes to the documents.
-If substantial changes to the documents are approved by Ecology, then another public comment period will be held.
+Ecology maintains overall responsibility and approval authority for the activities outlined in this plan, in accordance with MTCA requirements.
+Ecology conducts public comment periods as required by MTCA, which include receiving comments, reviewing comments and making decisions, preparing a Responsiveness Summary if needed, and if substantial changes to the documents are approved by Ecology, then another public comment period will be held.